Wyle Laboratories WS-01 Scientific Calculator

 Both the calculators used an eight-inch integrated CRT display, using

-an orange-yellow medium- persistance phosphor.
+an orange-yellow medium- persistence phosphor.
 Six lines of 24 digits

 were displayed, representing the content of the six registers of the